Bash Script Examples

 EXPLANATION

-Within the loop, the count variable is incremented by 1 for each file encountered and print the name of the matching file as well.
+The variable count is initialized to 0, representing the text file count.
+The for loop iterates over each file with the .txt extension using the pattern *.txt.
+Within the loop, the count variable is incremented by 1 for each file encountered, and print the name of the matching file as well.
 After the loop completes, the total number of txt files in the current directory is displayed using the echo command.

 For-loop-in-BashThe image shows output1.txt and output.txt are two existing txt files in the current directory.

-Example 14: While Loop in Bash
+14. “while” Loop in Bash

 The while loop is another important control structure in Bash scripting.
-Hopefully, you will get a clear idea about the while loop from the following script.
+Hopefully, you will get a clear idea about the while loop from the following script:

 input=""